Updated 29 July 2019

 Universal credit or UC is a new benefit that has been introduced to simplify the current benefit system.
 It replaces 6 of the existing benefits that you can, or may already get because you have a limited income.

 - income support;

 - and working tax credit.

 Universal credit can normally be claimed by people aged 18 and up to retirement age.
 There are some exceptions to this and single parents can claim from the age of 16.

 How to claim universal credit

 Universal credit needs to be claimed online, so you will need access to and be able to use a computer.
 Apply for universal credit online.

 You will be asked a series of questions and then be sent an appointment for an interview at your local Jobcentre plus.
 You need to attend this appointment or your claim will not proceed and you will not receive universal credit.

-If you do not have a computer or you have difficulty using one, you will need to contact a service that can help you set up your online account.
+If you do not have a computer or you have difficulty using one you will need to contact a service, such as your local Citizens Advice Bureau, that can help you set up your online account.

 For further information on universal credit and where to get help to claim please contact the lone parent helpline on 0808 801 0323